 It’s important to remember that popularity doesn’t necessarily equate with results.
-True engagement is the critical metric that yields conversions and word-of-mouth referrals and it’s the most important metric to consider when trying to find a real and right key opinion leaders for your business.
-Look at the comments on a influencer’s post to see if there’s real engagement with the clothing, products, or brands in the post.
+True engagement is the critical metric that yields conversions and word-of-mouth referrals and it’s the most important metric to consider when trying to find real and right key opinion leaders for your business.
+Look at the comments on an influencer’s post to see if there’s real engagement with the clothing, products, or brands in the post.
 The hallmark of a good kol is the ability to stimulate conversation in the comments section.
-And word of mouth reactions (friends tagging friends in a post) is the type of engagement that leads to future conversions.
+And word-of-mouth reactions (friends tagging friends in a post) is the type of engagement that leads to future conversions.

 See previous campaign with Brands with results

 Choosing a key opinion leader who has worked with other brands isn’t a 100% no-no. In fact, looking at who they’ve worked with can help us decide if our product is likely to appeal to the influencer and its target market.
 For example, if we’re an ethical skincare brand, and the kol worked with other ethical brands, this would be a good person to consider.
 However, if the influencer has worked with a competitor for a very long time, it can be difficult for us to shift the attention away from our competitor since their assisiaiton with the kol may stick.
 Keep this in mind when choosing influencers.